yolol10212/Omegle-Ip-Grabber/README.md

 # Omegle-ip-puller-setup
-begin by starting up omegle.com download the tampermonkey extension. setup complete!
+begin by starting up omegle.com then download the tampermonkey extension. setup complete!
 # Omegle-ip-puller-start